JERUSALEM (JTA) -- They came armed with knives and wire cutters looking for a Jewish target.

 The first house they entered was empty of people, but they found an M-16, magazines and a flak jacket.
 They took the material with them.

-The Israeli military announced Sunday that Israeli security services - including the Israel Defense Forces, the Shin Bet security service and police - had arrested two teens from the nearby village of Awarta in connection with the brutal Sabbath eve murder in March.
+The Israeli military announced Sunday that Israeli security services -- including the Israel Defense Forces, the Shin Bet security service and police -- were involved in the teens’ arrest.